Registered Nurse (RN) Letter of Recommendation Samples

 Henry has been an observant student who is quick to learn.
 He demonstrates a high level of professionalism when carrying out his duties.
 He is a team player and has excellent written and verbal communication skills, which are very imperative in nursing.

 Throughout her tenure at Brownsville Memorial Hospital, Mrs. Howard has been an excellent timekeeper and organized staff member.
 She never loses patient records and has been a preferred assistant to many doctors within the institution.
-Her compassion has seen her interact with patients regularly and uplifting their spirits.
-She was Brownsville Memorial Nurse of the Year award recipient for the year 2019.
+Her compassion has seen her interact with patients regularly and uplift their spirits.
+She was a Brownsville Memorial Nurse of the Year award recipient for the year 2019.

-Tip: Other non-technical skills to consider are teamwork, dependability, confidentiality, verbal and written communication skills, and problem-solving and critical thinking skills.
+Other non-technical skills to consider are teamwork, dependability, confidentiality, verbal and written communication skills, and problem-solving and critical thinking skills.

-In 2018, Mrs. Smith was among ten staff members of Oak Creek General that volunteered as a response team for the unfortunate fire outbreak in Long Beach Estate.
+In 2018, Mrs. Smith was among ten staff members of Oak Creek General who volunteered as a response team for the unfortunate fire outbreak in Long Beach Estate.
 The team spent 16 hours attending to victims on the scene, which saw a significant reduction in the mortality rate.

 Adam is a counselor at the hospital.
 He holds a 30-minute counseling session every Friday to coach patients on life, spirituality, and self-esteem.
 His lessons have been reported to be helpful in mental health patient recoveries.